Sinosphere: Relations

 Mutual relations stem from hundreds to thousands of years of history between each Sinosphere state, originating from trade, cultural flow, conquest, and the spread of Classical Chinese writing.
 Despite these long historical connections, racism and xenophobia stemming from deep-rooted historical, economic, political, or regional differences has also been a major concern.
-In addition to mutual relations, various forms of inheritance of Chinese civilisation or "Little China" ideologies have surfaced with Vietnam, Japan, and Korea, (the use of 中國 in self-reference) in various situations, conferring the "Chinese" label.
+In addition to mutual relations, "Little China" ideologies have been espoused in Vietnam, Japan, and Korea.
+Proponents of such ideologies claim that their country is the legitimate successor of previous Chinese states and civilizations.

 China has had direct relations with its immediate neighbors since at least the first century BC.
 The Han dynasty conquered parts of northern Vietnam in 111 BC, and northern Korea in 109 BC (although Chinese influence there had begun earlier).
 Chinese rule and influence continued to impact Vietnam and Korea.
 China–Vietnam relations are tied to historical confrontations and the transfer of cultural and philosophical thoughts emanating from China to Vietnam.
 Although the countries are currently similar politically, their relations can also sometimes be fraught and unsound.

 The various Baiyue peoples (Bách Việt) were vaguely but historically connected to the southern Chinese and Vietnamese.
 In the past, [粵] (Yue, Viet, Cantonese) was interchangeable with the homophonous character that today refers specifically to the Vietnamese [越] (Yue, Viet, Vietnamese).
 Cantonese scholars looked through earlier Chinese sources to find historical information about the Việt/Yue, whether recorded with [粵] or [越].

 Vietnam and Korea had semi-official encounters when both countries' envoys met in China from the 16th to 19th centuries.
 Despite the geographical distance, the countries share parallels, such as colonial rule and political division.
 South Korea was involved with South Vietnam in the controversial Vietnam War.
 Today, Vietnam uniquely maintains good relations both with democratic states (like the US and South Korea) and with its historic communist allies (like China and North Korea).
 Although courteous, Vietnam's separate relations with North Korea and South Korea are made delicate by the tensions on the Korean peninsula.
 Vietnam was used as neutral ground for the 2019 North Korean–US summit.